d4n3sh/thedaneshproject/content/posts/2007-09-06-wink-free-people-search.md

 Wink let's you find people from other social networks like MySpace,Bebo, Friendster and others from one central location.
 You will need to register a profile at Wink and also register the the social networks you belong to into your Wink profile.

-Your people search can be based on name, location,school,work,interest and more&#8230;.
+Your people search can be based on name, location,school,work,interest and more....

 Tools from Wink,